Medtronic sticks by Covidien deal but will use debt, not cash

-U.S. medical equipment maker Medtronic Inc (MDT.N) said it would still buy Covidien Plc COV.N but would use $16 billion (10 billion pound) in debt rather than cash held overseas, reacting to new U.S. Treasury guidelines designed to cut the benefits of such "inversion deals."
+U.S. medical equipment maker Medtronic Inc (MDT.N) said it would still buy Covidien Plc COV.N but would use $16 billion in debt rather than cash held overseas, reacting to new U.S. Treasury guidelines designed to cut the benefits of such "inversion deals."

 The U.S. government has tried to clamp down on deals in which U.S. companies move their headquarters to Ireland and other low-tax countries.
 New rules are aimed at making it harder for these companies to avoid paying taxes when they use cash held overseas.